A Suitable Boy: Plot summary

-As Lata is leaving she is spotted by Haresh Khanna, an ambitious shoe manufacturer who is involved in business with Kedarnath Tandon, the husband of Pran’s older sister, Veena.
+At the train station, Lata is spotted by Haresh Khanna, an ambitious shoe manufacturer who is involved in business with Kedarnath Tandon, the husband of Pran's older sister, Veena.
 He is intrigued by her beauty and sadness.

 In Calcutta, Lata is surprised to find herself enjoying her time with her brother, and his wife Meenakshi.
-She meets Meenakshi’s eccentric family, the Chatterjis, and bonds with her older brother, Amit, an England-educated poet who is under pressure from his family to marry.
+She meets Meenakshi's eccentric family, the Chatterjis, and bonds with Meenakshi's older brother, Amit, an England-educated poet who is under pressure from his family to marry.
 Though Amit initially only intends on being friendly to Lata as a member of his extended family, he begins to consider her as a possible wife.
 Mrs. Rupa Mehra is horrified when she realises that Amit and Lata might be considering marriage, as she dislikes Meenakshi and therefore disapproves of the Chatterjis.
 She goes to Delhi to renew her efforts to find a spouse for Lata.
 By accident she is introduced to Haresh Khanna and decides he is suitable for Lata.
 Despite the fact that he is in love with another woman (whom he cannot marry due to her family's objection), Haresh agrees to meet Lata.
 Lata finds the idea of marrying Haresh ridiculous but nevertheless has an agreeable time with him and gives him permission to write to her.

 Returning home she hears that Kabir was involved in reuniting her sister-in-law Veena with her young son after a mass stampede separated them.
-She nevertheless vows to forget about Kabir only to be surprised when they are both cast in the university’s production of Twelfth Night.
+She nevertheless vows to forget about Kabir only to be surprised when they are both cast in the university's production of Twelfth Night.
 During rehearsals her brother-in-law Pran is hospitalised, and his wife Savita gives birth.
 Lata takes on a more prominent role in taking care of her sister and niece which results in her realising her mother is only trying to ensure her happiness and safety.
 She begins corresponding more warmly with Haresh and despite still being attracted to Kabir tells him that she is no longer interested in marrying him.

 Haresh loses his managerial job at the shoe factory but inveigles his way into a lesser position as the foreman at the Praha shoe factory with promise of upward mobility.
 His new circumstance fails to impress Arun and Meenakshi who are also biased against him as they are aware of Amit's attraction to Lata and want to encourage that match.